marten-seemann/base-drafts/draft-ietf-quic-transport.md

 token cannot be easily guessed (see {{token-integrity}}), if the client is able to return that token, it proves to the server that it received the token.

-During the processing of the cryptographic handshake messages from a client, TLS will request that QUIC make a decision about whether to proceed based on the information it has.
-TLS will provide QUIC with any token that was provided by the client.
-For an initial packet, QUIC can decide to abort the connection, allow it to proceed, or request address validation.

-If QUIC decides to request address validation, it provides the cryptographic handshake with a token.
+If QUIC decides to request address validation, it encodes the token in a Retry packet.
 The contents of this token are consumed by the server that generates the token, so there is no need for a single well-defined format.
 A token could include information about the claimed client address (IP and port), a timestamp, and any other supplementary information the server will need to validate the token in the future.

-The cryptographic handshake is responsible for enacting validation by sending the address validation token to the client.
-A legitimate client will include a copy of the token when it attempts to continue the handshake.
-The cryptographic handshake extracts the token then asks QUIC a second time whether the token is acceptable.
-In response, QUIC can either abort the connection or permit it to proceed.
+The Retry packet is sent to the client and then a legitimate client will respond with a token in the Initial packet's header when it attempts to continue the connection attempt.
+In response to receiving the token, QUIC can either abort the connection or permit it to proceed.

 A connection MAY be accepted without address validation - or with only limited validation - but a server SHOULD limit the data it sends toward an unvalidated address.
 Successful completion of the cryptographic handshake implicitly provides proof that the client has received packets from the server.

+The client should allow for additional Retry packets being sent in response to Initial packets sent containing a token.
+There are several situations in which the server might not be able to use the previously generated token to validate the client's address and must send a new Retry.
+A reasonable limit to the number of tries the client allows for, before giving up, is 3.
+That is, the should echo the address validation token from a new Retry packet up to 3 times.
+After that, the client may give up on the connection attempt.

 ### Address Validation on Session Resumption